-Table 4, Here starker differences emerge, specifically in relation to the question of stopping the decline of the economy or to keep schools open.
+, Here starker differences emerge, specifically in relation to the question of stopping the decline of the economy or to keep schools open.
 Two findings are notable.
 First, public health professionals are significantly more likely to choose to prioritize stopping the transmission of COVID19 at the expense of economic decline, although they were more likely to prioritize keeping schools open than to stop transmission of COVID19.
 Thus, in one domain, public health professionals preferred to privilege stopping COVID19 transmission, but in another domain, they preferred to accept the risk of greater transmission.
 The evidence here permits us to speak of values dictating preferred trade-offs because when self-reported ideology is entered into the model for choosing between economic decline and stopping transmission of COVID19, the public health officials do not differ from the general population.
 This suggests that public health professionals preference for stopping COVID19 at the expense of economic activity is largely a product of their own ideology.

 Second, although there is some evidence that public health professionals were more inclined to make different trade-offs, overall, the effect is much smaller than the observed effect of self-reported ideology.
 In the full model for keeping schools open, the coefficient for public health respondents was 0.13 (SE 0.02).
 By contrast, the coefficient for ideology, scaled from 0 to 1, was 0.32 (SE 0.02).